Bazzadwarf/Bazzadwarf.github.io/_pages/about.md

 **Part-Time Games Tech Lecturer**

-I recently accepted a part-time lecturer position at the Staffordshire Games Institute, University of Staffordshire.
-My current responsibilities include assisting in teaching C++ and Unreal Engine 5 to first and second year students.
+I recently accepted a part-time lecturer position at the Staffordshire Games Institute, part of the University of Staffordshire.
+My current responsibilities include providing in-person support to students by answering questions, clarifying concepts, and guiding them through their learning journey.
+Additionally, I present demonstrations on key topics.
+My areas of focus currently include C++, C#, Unreal Engine 5, and Unity 6.

 #### INFINITY27 — *2024*